The Sunshine Castle is a medieval museum/tourist attraction and function venue.

 An interactive treasure hunt for children and the young at heart with the opportunity to get dressed up in themed head gear leads to a free treat from the King’s treasure chest.
 A history shields tour offers detailed information on the medieval elements of the Castle and history.

-Resident Knight Sir Justyn entertains and educates the crowds every first and third Saturday of the month and selected dates during the Queensland School Holidays.
+Resident Knight Sir Justyn entertains and educates the crowds on selected dates during the Queensland School Holidays.
 Amongst other activities he regularly offers Junior Jousting, Archery or Canon fire or weapons displays and other medieval displays as well as a selection of educational and historical talks and presentations in the Castles Great Hall all free with regular admission prices.

 Originally built in 1972 the Castle has grown over time and had three freehold owners.
 First opened by a Scotsman for his wifes dolls and fairytales as the Fairytale Castle, it has also been known as the Bli Bli Castle, since 2006 the Castle has had a transformation and now offers a medieval museum experience with only some of the dolls and fairytales still in action.

 The Castle also hosts children’s birthdays, a special school holiday program, weddings, private and corporate functions, special events and festivals as well as school workshops.
 A selection of talented local entertainers are available to add flair to all of the functions including fire breathers, belly dancers, wandering minstrels, magicians, theatre dinner performers, childrens entertainers and more.
 In Partnership with the Underground Opera Company the Castle also hosts 3 shows of ‘Opera in the Castle’ on the last weekend in March and October every year.